 - Three-person: 1800mm apart

 - Four-person: 2400mm apart

-Eventually we will cut the slats and skirts to length in one cut using a circular saw - cutting to length on both ends of the table once the slats are secured in place later will ensure they are all perfectly even.
+Later in step 7 we will use these lines to cut the slats and skirts to length in one cut using a circular saw - cutting to length on both ends of the table once the slats are secured in place later will ensure they are all perfectly even.